Aaqib-H/Google-Cybersecurity-Projects/README.md

 ## Project Structure

-Each project is organized into its own folder containing the following:
+Each project is organized into its own directory which may contain the following:
 - **README.md**: A project-specific overview and objectives.
 - **Scripts/Commands**: Key scripts, commands, or configurations.
 - **Screenshots/Reports**: Visual evidence of work, such as scan results, configurations, or incident logs.